NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 - This model delivered an accuracy of 0.7642.

 **Conclusion**
 -  The LightGBM model demonstrates a balanced performance with good precision and recall for both classes, making it a reliable choice for this classification problem.
-When compared with the KNN models, all have shown strong performance in predicting loan statuses but still lower than NN models.
+When compared with the KNN models, all have shown strong performance in predicting loan statuses but are still lower than NN models.
 The Third KNN Model particularly excels in identifying approved loans with high precision and recall, while the LightGBM model offers balanced and reliable predictions for both approved and rejected loans.
 These results highlight the effectiveness of both models in handling the binary classification task, providing a solid foundation for further improvements and applications in loan status prediction.

 ###  Random Forest Model